-Our typical project costs between 4 and 9 thousand dollars.
+Our typical project costs between 5 and 12 thousand dollars.
 "Typical" is defined as a home of average size on a cast concrete foundation, either a crawl space or an unfinished basement, with no unusual structural issues.
 The most common reason for a project to exceed that range is if the basement is finished and we have to remove and replace siding or interior wall coverings (sheetrock, paneling) to perform our work.
+Finished basements tend to run 15 to 20 thousand dollars, sometimes more depending on the finishes.
 Other complicating factors include large size, concrete block or brick foundation, lack of foundation, foundation cracks, a steep site, many windows on the lower level, a home over three stories (including basement), or an especially tall cripple (pony) wall.

 Retrofitting is dirty, noisy, and strenuous work, but is not beyond the capabilities of a handy and adventurous homeowner.
 If you decide to tackle the project yourself, we urge you to educate yourself and make sure it is done right.
 A partial or improperly done retrofit may make your house MORE vulnerable to destructive twisting forces, leaving it less safe than if you had done nothing at all.
 It is important to install the right bolts, bearing plates, hold downs, framing clips, and shear panels; at the right spacing; with the right methods.
 Seattle and most cities require that this work be done under a building permit, and the building inspector will make sure that your work is done properly.
 The city of Seattle sometimes teaches classes for homeowners on the basics of seismic retrofitting, as does the Phinney Neighborhood Association.
 We have links to resources that can help ensure that you do the work properly.